AnonAuthorAI/KDD23_Paper275/Rebuttal.md

 ### Weakness #1: On the high-risk but correct prediction

 Thank you for your insightful question.
 Given that the model prediction, labeled nodes, and graph topology are the only available signals, it is hard to determine whether a high-risk node is misclassified or not.
 However, this does not pose a significant hindrance to GBA for the following reasons:

 - Firstly, for minority classes, a high-uncertainty but correctly classified node will still have a small risk score due to the relative normalization approach employed in Eq.
 (7), which is designed to be imbalance-aware and protect minority classes.
 Therefore, such nodes are unlikely to be wrongly disturbed by the augmentation.
 - Secondly, it is unlikely that nodes belonging to the majority classes will exhibit high-uncertainty as these classes have sufficient training labels.
 Among the high-risk nodes, the population of misclassified nodes is significantly larger than that of correctly classified nodes (as illustrated in Fig. 3 \& 4), thus the benefits of applying GBA clearly outweigh the losses.
-- Lastly, GBA is resilient to "fake" high-uncertainty nodes produced by randomness in training dynamics, as it employs soft and dynamic augmentation during training.
+- Lastly, GBA is resilient to ``fake" high-uncertainty nodes produced by randomness in training dynamics, as it employs soft and dynamic augmentation during training.
 GBA does not generate virtual edges for all high-uncertainty/risk nodes in every iteration (as indicated in line \#11 in Algorithm 1), thereby is not sensitive to the temporary high-uncertainty pattern resulting from random training dynamics.

 ### Weakness #2: Early stage of training